-1. Overall GPA - A student must have a minimum overall GPA of 2.75 in their college courses to be able to apply to the ATP.

-2. Prerequisite Courses GPA - Five classes (KNES 291, KNES 235, BIOL 191/L, HLTH 103, and PSYC 101) are used to calculate the Prerequisite Courses GPA.

-3. Observation Hours - Students are assigned by the ATP Director or Clinical Education Coordinator to a variety of clinical settings at Towson University which include athletic training rooms, athletic practices, and competitive events, to gain valuable directed observation hours.
-This occurs during KNES 291.

-4. Letters of Recommendation - Students seeking admission into the ATP will be asked to secure two letters of recommendation from individuals who can attest to their personality, academic success, intellectual abilities and clinical abilities.

-5. Interview - Candidates seeking admission to the ATP are given a formal interview conducted by the athletic training admission committee.

-6. Essay - Applicants will submit a one-page essay stating why they would want to pursue the profession of Athletic Training.

-7. Clinical Skills Worksheet - Students are expected to complete the "Clinical Skills Worksheet" during KNES 291 (February - May).
+- 1. Overall GPA A student must have a minimum overall GPA of 2.75 in their college courses to be able to apply to the ATP. - 2.
+Prerequisite Courses GPA Six classes (KNES 291, KNES 235, BIOL 191, HLTH 103, HLTH 101 and PSYC 101) are used to calculate the Prerequisite Courses GPA. - 3.
+Observation Hours Students are assigned by the ATP Director or Clinical Education Coordinator to a variety of clinical settings at Towson University which include athletic training rooms, athletic practices, and competitive events, to gain valuable directed observation hours. - 4.
+Letters of Recommendation Students seeking admission into the ATP will be asked to secure two letters of recommendation from individuals who can attest to their personality, academic success, intellectual abilities and clinical abilities - 5.
+Interview Candidates seeking admission to the ATP are given a formal interview conducted by the athletic training admission committee. - 6.
+Essay Applicants will submit a one-page essay stating why they would want to pursue the profession of Athletic Training. - 7.
+Clinical Skills Worksheet Students are expected to complete the "Clinical Skills Worksheet" during KNES 291 (February May).
 The worksheet will consist of skills that each student should be proficient in performing (i.e. making an ice bag, wound care, record keeping, practice management, etc.)

-Along with the above evaluation criteria the following must be completed and turned into the program coordinator to begin clinical hours (paperwork is received during KNES 291):
+Along with the above evaluation criteria the following must be completed and turned into the program coordinator to begin clinical hours: